Backdoor (computing): Occurrences

 Thompson's version was, officially, never released into the wild.
-It is believed, however, that a version was distributed to BBN and at least one use of the backdoor was recorded.
+However, it is believed that a version was distributed to BBN and at least one use of the backdoor was recorded.
 There are scattered anecdotal reports of such backdoors in subsequent years.

 In August 2009, an attack of this kind was discovered by Sophos labs.
 The W32/Induc-A virus infected the program compiler for Delphi, a Windows programming language.
 The virus introduced its own code to the compilation of new Delphi programs, allowing it to infect and propagate to many systems, without the knowledge of the software programmer.
 The virus looks for a Delphi installation, modifies the SysConst.pas file, which is the source code of a part of the standard library and compiles it.
 After that, every program compiled by that Delphi installation will contain the virus.
 An attack that propagates by building its own Trojan horse can be especially hard to discover.
 It resulted in many software vendors releasing infected executables without realizing it, sometimes claiming false positives.
 After all, the executable was not tampered with, the compiler was.
 It is believed that the Induc-A virus had been propagating for at least a year before it was discovered.

 In 2015, a malicious copy of Xcode, XcodeGhost, also performed a similar attack and infected iOS apps from a dozen of software companies in China.
-Globally, 4000 apps were found to be affected.
-It was not a true Thompson Trojan, as it does not infect development tools themselves, but it did show toolchain poisoning can indeed cause substantial damages.
+Globally, 4,000 apps were found to be affected.
+It was not a true Thompson Trojan, as it does not infect development tools themselves, but it did prove that toolchain poisoning can cause substantial damages.